DominicLaimx/SC1015_A135_Team8/README.md

 # SC1015_A135_Team8

 ## About
-This is our mini-project for SC1015 (Intro to Data Science and Artificial Intelligence) where we explore a dataset on AirBnB prices in european cities.
-Do take a look at our jupyter notebook code and video <ATTACH LINK>
+This is our mini-project for SC1015 (Intro to Data Science and Artificial Intelligence) where we explore a dataset on AirBnB prices in European cities.
+Do take a look at our jupyter notebook code.

 ## Done by: